Payal Singh

 Choose an interval

 Weekly or monthly usually beats daily on-chain, because frequent tiny buys get eaten by gas.
-Match the interval to your budget.
+Match the interval to your budget and the chain's fees.

 - 3